 Tile set with thinset is best to catch condensation, which can cause mold problems if making the drywall wet.
-Make sure to protect the ends of the window sill against condensation, too.
+Make sure to protect the drywall at the ends of the window sill against condensation, too.

 To paint or not to paint

 It is a big decision whether to paint or not.
-Shiny aluminum walls do take some time to get used to, while painted walls are nicer and give more of a sense of normalcy.
+Shiny aluminum walls do take some time to get used to, while painted walls are prettier and give more of a sense of normalcy.
 Many people do live with bare aluminum walls and donÕt really think about them much after awhile.
-They do get less shiny after some years.
 Some people have hung drapes over them.